-Each user account in MySudo has unique identifiers internal to MySudo and Sudo Platform, so that access to each user’s data is kept separate and secure from that of others.
-These identifiers are randomly generated and not associated to a user’s personal data, unless required to do so for regulatory reasons e.g. to use the virtual cards capability.
+Each user account in MySudo has unique identifiers internal to MySudo and Sudo Platform so that access to each user’s data is kept separate and secure from that of others.
+These identifiers are randomly generated and not associated with a user’s personal data unless they must be for regulatory reasons (e.g. to use MySudo virtual cards).

-* Read more about the information required to install and setup MySudo.
+Read more about the information required to install and set up MySudo.

-The history of MySudo in-app purchases, such as the MySudo plan to which a user subscribes, is used to provide users with the correct entitlements (e.g., Sudo profiles, telephone numbers, call minutes, SMS/MMS messages) according to their subscription.
-Users are contacted through the MySudo app when their subscriptions are close to expiry, so that they do not inadvertently lose their entitlements, such as telephone numbers, handles, or email addresses.
-If a MySudo user uses the free trial and never subscribes to a paid plan, they have no purchase history.
+We use the history of MySudo in-app purchases, such as the MySudo plan to which a user is subscribed, to provide each user with the correct entitlements (e.g. Sudo profiles, telephone numbers, call minutes, SMS/MMS messages) for their subscription.
+We contact each user through the MySudo app when their subscription is close to expiry so they do not inadvertently lose their entitlements, such as telephone numbers, handles, or email addresses.
+If a MySudo user stays on the free Sudo plan, SudoFree, and never subscribes to a paid plan, they have no purchase history.

-* Read more about the different MySudo plans.
+Read more about the different MySudo plans.

-How do I disable/opt-out of App Analytics?
+How do I disable/opt-out of app analytics?

-How do I disable/opt-out of Crash Reports?
+How do I disable/opt out of crash reports?